ervhart/data_modeling_with_PostgreSQL/README.md

-# Data modeling with postgress (Udacity Nanadegree)
+# Data modeling with postgress

 ## Introduction